Pherosphaera hookeriana

-Pherosphaera hookeriana, or Mount Mawson pine (previously known as Microstrobos niphophilus), is a dwarf conifer endemic to Tasmania, at altitudes above 600 meters.
+Pherosphaera hookeriana, the Mount Mawson pine, is a shrubby conifer in the family Podocarpaceae, endemic to Tasmania, at elevations above 600 meters.
 There are roughly 30 known sites, with population numbers in the tens of thousands.
 The species occurs in a range of habitats typically in areas near water bodies, mostly on dolerite derived soils.
 The species is highly fire sensitive and an increase in fire events associated with climate change may lead to local extinction and fragmentation of habitat.

 Description

 Pherosphaera hookeriana is a densely-branched erect shrub or small tree growing to heights of 5 meters, branches are often small and rigid with leaves arranged spirally and fully appressed to the stem.
 Individual leaves can measure up to 1.5 mm long, and 1 mm wide, leaves are thick, blunt and concave with a rounded keel.

 Male flowers form in compressed, terminal globular cones, ranging from 1–5 mm in diameter, with 8 to 15 fertile scales, each scale has two pollen sacs on the abaxial surface.

 Female flowers occur in cones on short branches that usually droop (hence the old common name).
 The flowers are globular, 2–4 mm long and have 3-8 fertile scales, with a single ovule on the upper surface of each.
 When the seed is ripe it has a hard, glossy brown coat and is approximately 1 mm in diameter (Curtis & Morris 1975, Hill 1998).